eduvpn/documentation/MULTI_NODE.md

 **WIP**

 This does not work yet, and documentation is not complete, but this is the general direction.
-The "More Locations" actually has all the support now in vpn-server-api, but setting it up is a bit tricky still.
-Needs more documentation.
+The "More Locations" actually has all the support now, but setting it up is a bit tricky still.
+Needs more documentation and be a lot easier.

 # Multi Node